 - Perform other such duties as may be directed by the Board of Directors.

 TREASURER – The Treasurer shall:

 - Receive all mail addressed to the Association and present all incoming correspondence to the Board at its next meeting;

 - Receive and deposit all income from dues, donations and fundraising efforts due the Association;

 - Disburse Association funds and security service payments in accordance with the determination of the Board of Directors;

-- Maintain a record of all monies received and disbursed, presenting reports at meetings of the Board at at the annual meeting;
+- Maintain a record of all monies received and disbursed, presenting hard reports at meetings of the Board and at the annual meeting;

 - Maintain current financial reports and ensure compliance with IRS regulations regarding non-profit corporations; and